robinrob/rsmithio/_posts/2018-02-07-encoding-decoding-swift-models.md

  variations of guitar chords.
 But I still wanted the database functionality for querying the records quickly.

  I've since decided that I don't need the database layer after all, as I am only dealing with ~several hundred records.
-  After more thought I realised that the potential costs of having an extra persistence layer are not worth any advantage that might be gained over holding all of that data in memory, compared to simply loading the data in from the JSON on each app load.
+  After more thought I realised that the costs of having an extra persistence layer (e.g. handling app updates on users' devices) in my case are not worth any potential advantages that might be gained over holding all of that data in memory, compared to simply loading the data in from the JSON on each app load.

+  Storing the pre-calculated data as static JSON effectively keeps the app stateless in that aspect.
   This also makes serialisation and de-serialisation a bit easier, as I can take full advantage of Swift 4's built-in Encoding/Decoding API.

   Nevertheless it was still a fairly interesting process to get things working, so I'll give some code examples